 At a Glance

-- The U.S. Department of Housing and Urban Development (HUD) has announced allocations of $83.84 million in Community Development Block Grant for Disaster Recovery (CDBG-DR) funds to Hawai‘i County to support disaster relief, long-term recovery, and restoration of infrastructure, housing and economic revitalization.
+- The U.S. Department of Housing and Urban Development (HUD) has announced appropriations of $83.84 million in Community Development Block Grant for Disaster Recovery (CDBG-DR) funds to Hawai‘i County to support disaster relief, long-term recovery, and restoration of infrastructure, housing and economic revitalization.

 A presidential major disaster declaration allows HUD to provide flexible grants to help cities, counties and states recover from disasters.
 CDBG-DR funds are subject to the availability of supplemental appropriations by Congress and have restrictions as to use.
 HUD can allocate the funds via the State of Hawaiʻi or directly to the affected counties.